neihrrer/Pouch/README.md

 # Pouch

-A privacy-first read-later app for Android with a built-in RSS reader — Material Design 3 Expressive.
+A privacy-first read-later app for Android with a built-in RSS reader, using Material Design 3 Expressive.
+Alternative to Pocket (RIP).

 Save articles and read them in a clean reader mode, organize them with folders (nested) and colorful tags, subscribe to RSS/Atom feeds, and keep everything available offline.